1,000+ Opportunities

 Work-Study provides part-time jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
 For additional information, visit the UAB Financial Aid website.

-Based on current listing details, eligibility includes: PhD students at the University of Alabama at Birmingham School of Nursing.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: PhD students at the University of Alabama at Birmingham School of Nursing.
+Confirm the full requirements in the official notice before applying.